Industrial Engineering and Operations Research

 Passing the departmental Comprehensive Technical Examination is a required milestone for all IEOR MEng students.
 The three-hour written exam is administered every year during RRR week of the Fall semester (the last instruction week of the semester).
 The exam is composed of two parts as follows:

-Optimization (90 minutes): Based on INDENG 240 material, the exam questions focus on formulation (modeling) of optimization problems, covering linear, integer, and nonlinear programming problems.
+• Optimization (90 minutes): Based on INDENG 240 material, the exam questions focus on fundamental principles of linear programming as well as formulation (modeling) of optimization problems, covering linear, integer, network, and nonlinear programming problems.

 Comprehensive Leadership Exam